Arsenal21/stripe-payments/stripe-payments/readme.txt

 = Can I change the button label? =

-Yes, you can the "button_text" attribute in the shortcode to customize it.
+Yes, you can specify the "button_text" attribute in the shortcode to customize it.

 = Will the customers receive an email after purchase? =

 Yes, you can configure the email settings options in the settings menu of the plugin.

+= Is it possible to get notified if payment failed for some reason?

+Yes.
+Go to Stripe Payments > Settings, Email Settings tab and check "Send Email On Payment Failure" option.

 = Can It be tested before going live? =

-Yes, please visit Settings > Accept Stripe Payments screen for options.
+Yes, please visit Stripe Payments > Settings screen for options.

 == Screenshots ==